FBI, Raleigh PD assisting in search for RDU employee who never returned from break

 RALEIGH, N.C.
 (WNCN) — The Federal Bureau of Investigation and the Raleigh Police Department are assisting the Raleigh Durham Airport Authority Police Department in their search for an employee who never returned from her break Monday afternoon, RDU officials confirmed.

-Police were at Allison Cope’s home Tuesday night and took two computers – one of which belonged to Cope, according to Cope’s roommate.
-Police also pulled information from cellphones connected to the case.
+Police were at Allison Cope’s home Tuesday night and examined two computers – one of which belonged to Cope, according to Cope’s roommate.

 RELATED: Police search for RDU Airport employee who never returned from break

-Note: UPDATE: Missing RDU worker’s mom ‘heartbroken and overwhelmed’ UPDATE: Missing RDU worker’s mom ‘heartbroken and overwhelmed’